td12noon/personal-website/README.md

-# Personal Bento Profile Page
+# Personal Profile Page

-This is a simplified version of a Bento.me profile page for Trevor Noon.
+This is a simplified version of a profile page for Trevor Noon.
 It's built with HTML and CSS, inspired by the layout and design elements of the Bento platform.

 ## Features